Recover Shuswap Information

 Email: operations@csrd.bc.ca- Rebuilding

-A good first step is to contact the CSRD’s Planning and Building departments.
+A good first step is to contact CSRD Development Services.
 Get the facts first.
-Moving forward with any development project will be much easier if you understand the process and the timeline.
+Moving forward with any development project will be much easier if you understand the process and the timeline from the start.

 - Phone: 250-832-8194